-In this chapter, we will explain the indicators and controls.
+In this section, we will explain the indicators and controls.
 You will also find out about the various functions of your appliance.

-Note: Depending on the appliance model, individual
+Note: Depending on the appliance model, individual details and colours may differ.

 Control panel

 You can set your appliance's various functions on the control panel.
 Below, you will see an overview of the control panel and the layout of the controls.